Document Parsing Unveiled: Techniques, Challenges, and Prospects for Structured Information Extraction: Introduction

 \section{Introduction}

-As digital transformation accelerates, electronic documents have increasingly replaced paper as the primary medium for information exchange across various industries.
-This shift has broadened the diversity and complexity of document types, including contracts, invoices, and academic papers.
-Consequently, there is a growing need for efficient systems to manage and retrieve information~\cite{yao2023docxchain,kerroumi2021visualwordgrid}.
-However, many historical records, academic publications, and legal documents remain in scanned or image-based formats, posing significant challenges to tasks such as information extraction, document comprehension, and enhanced retrieval~\cite{subramani2020survey,baviskar2021efficient,xia2024docgenome}.
+As digital transformation accelerates, electronic documents have increasingly replaced paper as the primary medium for information exchange across industries, expanding both the diversity and complexity of document types and creating an urgent need for efficient systems to manage, analyze, and retrieve information~\cite{kerroumi2021visualwordgrid, fu2024ocrbench,yang2025cc}.
+Despite this transition, a large portion of historical archives, academic publications, and legal documents still exist in scanned or image-based formats, posing substantial challenges for downstream applications such as information extraction, semantic comprehension, and high-fidelity retrieval~\cite{subramani2020survey,baviskar2021efficient,xia2024docgenome,cui2026paddleocr15}.

-To address these challenges, document parsing (DP), also known as document content extraction, has become an essential tool for converting unstructured and semi-structured documents into structured information.
-Document parsing extracts elements like text, equations, tables, and images from various inputs while preserving their structural relationships.
-The extracted content is then transformed into structured formats such as Markdown or JSON, facilitating integration into modern workflows~\cite{got2024improved}.

-Document parsing is crucial for document-related tasks, reshaping how information is stored, shared, and applied across numerous applications.
-It underpins various downstream processes, including the development of Retrieval-Augmented Generation (RAG) systems and the automated construction of electronic storage and retrieval libraries~\cite{zhao2024retrieval,lin2024revolutionizing,yu2024visrag,luo2023geolayoutlm}.
-Moreover, document parsing technology can effectively extract and organize rich knowledge, laying a solid foundation for the development of next-generation intelligent systems, such as more advanced multimodal models~\cite{xia2024docgenome,wang2023docllm}.

-Recent years have seen significant advancements in document parsing technologies, particularly those based on deep learning, leading to a proliferation of tools and promising parsers.
-However, research in this field still faces limitations.
-Many existing surveys are outdated, resulting in pipelines that lack rigor and comprehensiveness, with technological descriptions failing to capture recent advancements and changes in application scenarios~\cite{subramani2020survey,baviskar2021efficient}.
-High-quality reviews often focus on specific sub-technologies within document parsing, such as layout analysis~\cite{mao2003document,binmakhashen2019document}, mathematical expression recognition~\cite{sakshi2024machine,aggarwal2022survey,kukreja2023recent}, table structure recognition~\cite{kasem2022deep,minouei2022continual,ma2023robust}, and chart-related work~\cite{davila2020chart}, without providing a comprehensive overview of the entire process.